arifhamed/arifhamed.github.io/_posts/blogs/internship-poly/2022-04-14-Twenty-Nine.md

 Task hours: 0.5

-Create small list of customer NAS that has at less than or equal to 10% of space left, sent it after sending daily report on whatsapp.
+Create small list of client NAS that has at less than or equal to 10% of space left, sent it after sending daily report on whatsapp.
 Information for list can be found in <span class="disable-selection" ondblclick="this.innerHTML='infospacenas03 CRM'">&lt;<b>REDACTED</b>&gt;</span>

 ---